-Watch the video below, then research how other museums are fostering a larger art "community" through the use of innovative technology to create deeper connections between artwork and art patrons at museums.
-What are the benefits and disadvantages of virtual reality museum tours?
+Watch the video then research how other museums are fostering a larger art "community" through the use of innovative technology to create deeper connections between artwork and art patrons at museums.
+What are the benefits and disadvantages of virtual reality tours of museums?